This is a guide about Austrian food and drink specialties.

 It appears with poppy seeds or sesame seeds too.

-Austrians usually just have a semmel for breakfast with butter honey or jam.
+Austrians usually just have a Semmel for breakfast with butter honey or jam.
 That's it!
 So it shows how important this bread is.

-German origin wholewheat bread are also super popular in Austria and a bread called Schwarzbrot, which is a black rye bread.
+German origin wholewheat bread are also super popular in Austria and a bread called Schwarzbrot, which is black rye bread.

 Kipferl or Salzstangerl are kinds of bread.
 Kipferl are moon-shaped bread dipped in lye.
 Salzstangerl are elongated bread with salt on it (kid love this one).

 There are various brown mustard sauce varieties across Austria.
 Villages have their own ones too.